Ruta de los Cenotes – Fun Day Trip From Cancun

 Overall, we had a really great time exploring Ruta de los Cenotes along the Riviera Maya.
 Just driving down this road is beautiful in its own right.
 There is definitely a decent variety of experiences to fit different people’s needs.
-Our only complaint is the prices, if you visit several, the entrance fees add up fast.

 For those who are in Mexico on a shorter vacation, this is a fantastic way to spend a day and we highly recommend it!
-If you have a little more time, we also love the cenotes in Homún or Valladolid.
+If you have a little more time, we also loved the cenotes in Homún or Valladolid.
 Hope this post was helpful.
 Have fun out there!

 Now you know where to find the best cenotes near Cancun.
 Where’s your favorite swimming hole?